 You can also work in your school cafeteria or one of the restaurants within the student center food court.
-These jobs might be more time intensive although it can be possible to have flexible hours as you can work breakfast, lunch, or dinner, compared to only in the afternoons with other types of employment.
+Although these jobs might be more time intensive, it can be possible to have flexible hours as you can work breakfast, lunch, or dinner, compared to only in the afternoons with other types of employment.

 29. Become a Resident Assistant

-You can live on college for free by becoming a resident assistant (RA) for your college dorm room.
-This can be a great opportunity to earn some cash while serving in a leadership role, you are responsible for the dorm residents in your quad after all.
+You can live on college campus for free by becoming a resident assistant (RA) for your college dorm room.
+This can be a great opportunity to earn some cash while serving in a leadership role.
+You are responsible for the dorm residents in your quad, after all.

 30. Get Paid to Exercise

-If you use a fitness app to record your steps or other physical activity, AchieveMint connects with 40+ Android and iPhone apps to pay you money for your healthy behaviors like exercise, counting calories, sleeping, and even for participating health research surveys.
+If you use a fitness app to record your steps or other physical activity, check out AchieveMint.
+They connect with 40+ Android and iPhone apps to pay you money for your healthy behaviors like exercise, counting calories, sleeping, and even for participating health research surveys.

-These exercise apps> are a fun way to make money now by working out for free because the school gym access is most likely included in your regular tuition and fees.
-When you have to get “a real job” you’ll have to invest in a home gym system or pay for a gym membership.
+These exercise apps> are a fun way to make money by working out for free since the school gym access is likely included in your regular tuition and fees.
+When you get “a real job” you’ll have to invest in a home gym system or pay for a gym membership.
 Until then, look at apps like AchieveMint as easy money for a college student.